Officials: Woman steals $28K Costco diamond ring after swap

-NUTLEY, N.J. — Authorities say a woman stole a $28,000 diamond ring from a New Jersey Costco store by replacing it with a much cheaper ring she had stolen from a different Costco.
+NUTLEY, N.J.
+(AP) — Authorities say a woman stole a $28,000 diamond ring from a New Jersey Costco store by replacing it with a much cheaper ring she had stolen from a different Costco.

 Izaebela Kolano is facing a theft charge.